Newspaper Page Text

 sermon.

-ILL HEALTH is keeping m¢
+lI.L HEALTH is keeping nm

-away from a lot of Social affaics
+away from a lot of Social affairs

-just the other night (Mornday
+just the other night । Mon-Uy

-night) I ventured up to the enter
+nighti I ventured up to the enter

-tainment of the Hanley's employes
+tainment of the Hanley's employe;

-jolly bunch at the invitation ot
+jolly bunch at the invitation of

-Mr. S. E. Gore, Mrs. Credeil and
+Mr. S. E. Gore.
+Mrs. Credeil and

 others.
 A fine affair but illness